Patients are offered 3 meals a day and a range of biscuits are available on the ward to offer as snacks with the beverage service's between meals.

 Renal / Low Potassium Menus as follows:

 Higher Energy Snack menus

-The Red Tray Higher Energy Snack Menus for an afternoon and an evening snack are available for patients who have a MUST score of 1 or above and therefore have their meals served on a Red Tray.
+The Red Tray Higher Energy Snack Menus for an afternoon and evening snacks are available for patients who have a MUST score of 1 or above and require additional nutritional intake and therefore have their meals served on a Red Tray.
 The Flowchart for the procedure for using the Red Tray Higher Energy Snack Menu and ordering snacks for identified patients can also be accessed by clicking the link below:

 |Higher Energy Snack Menu||Allergen information|